-This course gives students foundation skill and knowledge required for VCE Art Creative Practice.
+This course gives students skills and knowledge for Year 10 Visual Design and VCE Visual Communication and Design.

 Art Photography

 This unit is an introduction to black and white photography and includes understanding the camera, processing films, printing and presentation of photos.
 Students wishing to take this unit are directed to the note on the top of this page concerning photography.
 Research will focus on photographic skills, studying renowned photographers and their work and the history of photography.